divyatiwari5/Card-Game/IMPLEMENTATION.md

 - [x] `Reset` button resets the game
 - [x] When all the aces have been dealt, "Game Over" is displayed
 - [x] If there is an ace in the last draw and there are no more cards left to deal, `Winner` is declared, otherwise `You Lose.
 Better luck next time!` is displayed
-- [x] Card Counter and ace counter is being displayed on the screen
+- [x] Card Counter is being displayed on the screen
+- [x] Ace counter is being displayed on the screen
+- [x] Animations 👯👯

 ### App structure